Graphical Construction of Spatial Gibbs Random Graphs: Graphical Representation

 \section{Graphical Representation}

-In this section we present the graphical construction of the birth and death process inspired by \cite{fernandez2001loss} which will be the key ingredient to prove all the results stated before as well as getting a perfect simulation scheme.
-The construction and the proofs are very similar to those in \cite{fernandez2001loss}, therefore we will omit the proofs.
+In this section we present the graphical construction of the birth and death process inspired by \cite{fernandez2001loss} which will be the key ingredient to prove all the results stated before as well as to construct a perfect simulation scheme.
+The construction and the proofs are similar to those in \cite{fernandez2001loss}, therefore we will omit the proofs.